 1. Leg Presses

-- Paying attention to form to prevent excessive jerking
+- Pay close attention to your form to prevent excessive jerking

-- Opting for power walking or jogging until your back muscles strengthen
+- Try jogging or power walking until you strengthen your back muscles

 - Leg lowers

 When performing exercises that require you to keep your legs straight, you’re likely to put unwanted pressure on your spine, and this includes doing simple toe touches.
 A better option is to do exercises that require bending at the knees or hips, because these types of activities distribute pressure more evenly to your other joints.
 Here are a few leg exercises that are safer to try:

 - Leg curls—Use either a seated or standing or machine, depending on which is more comfortable

 - Hamstring stretches—Rest on your back to avoid bending forward